 My name is Jukka Pennanen.
 I’m not an expert or a professional in the field I am writing about.
-I’m not trained in psychology, anthropology, paleontology, archeology nor the neurosciences field, I’m just a drop-out philosopher.
+I’m not trained in psychology, anthropology, palaeontology, archaeology, nor the neurosciences field; I’m just a drop-out philosopher.
 As D.H.
 Lawerence once put it, “I am not a scientist.
 I am an amateur of amateurs.”
 I love that line!

 I plunged into the middle of the issues of human emergence and consciousness purely accidentally.
-I just felt the distant human past called me and insisted me to listen to it.
+I just felt the distant human past called me and insisted I listen to it.
 So I did.
 Theretofore I pondered for years the mystical experience through philosophical reflection.
-It was highly theoretical and pretty much useless, even though I learned a lot.
+But, unfortunately, it was highly theoretical and pretty much useless, even though I learned a lot.

 Then, unexpectedly, I saw the way out – in a random television documentary!
 The answer was so weird that there was no other choice but to study it by myself.
-I soon realised it was nothing new I had come across, it was ancient knowledge that had been known for ages, but then it had just disappeared, or deliberately hidden.
-My contribution to human understanding is quite modest, I’ve only given a different wording to this old comprehension.
+I soon realised it was nothing new I had come across, it was ancient knowledge that had been known for ages, but then it had just disappeared or deliberately hidden.
+So my contribution to human understanding is quite modest.
+I’ve only given a different wording to this old comprehension.

 Problems may also arise when we interpret texts too literally, which is, unfortunately, widespread in the academic world.
 The synthetic approach is also holistic, meaning it is not possible always to understand a thing only as a sum of its parts.
 That’s why holism is often applied to mental states, language, and ecology.
-Human can only be understood as part of his or her environment and not just a phenomenon separate from the world.
+Humans can only be understood as part of their environment and not just as a phenomenon separate from the world.